- 3 min read

 - You have a strong positive cash flow

 - You have a strong equity position in your house.
-This can be due to a large down payment from savings, a sold house with big profits, a sold house and you are downsizing, or low housing prices leading to a smaller sized loan.
+This can be due to a large down payment from savings, a sold house with big profits, a sold house that you are downsizing, or low housing prices leading to a smaller loan.

 On the other hand, look at your entire financial picture.
-While you are saving from lower interest rate and financial costs (after all you are returning the money very quickly), make sure that you are not harming your overall financial picture.
+While saving from lower interest rates and financial costs (after all, you are returning the money very quickly), ensure you are not harming your overall financial picture.
 Consider these factors:

 - No flexibility: In the case of emergency costs, you cannot divert funds from your mortgage payments.
 Do you have a sufficient rainy day fund?
 (The rule of thumb is 6 months of living expenses).